 - may have reason to make up an allegation to cover the fact that he or she has not worked hard enough for public examinations.

-4.Procedure to be followed in these cases: Some of these behaviours may be indications that a pupil has been, or is currently being, abused and should therefore be reported to the DSL under Ashbourne College London’s Child Protection Procedures.
+4.Procedure to be followed in these cases: Some of these behaviours may be indications that a student has been, or is currently being, abused and should therefore be reported to the DSL under Ashbourne College’s Child Protection and Safeguarding Policy and Procedures.

 5 General guidance: You should be aware of the general guidance that will apply in all cases.
 In particular you:

 - need to exercise professional judgment but always act within the spirit of these guidelines.
 If you are involved in a situation where no specific guidance exists, you should discuss the circumstances with a senior colleague.
 A written record, including dates, should be kept that includes justification for any action taken

 - must be familiar with procedures for handling allegations against staff